splunk-soar-connectors/intsights/README.md

 summary\.total\_objects\_successful | numeric |

 ## action: 'enrich ioc'
-Get enrichment data for IOC (paid functionality)
+Get enrichment data for IOC (paid functionality) NOTICE: Always check for Status Done in the results in data because a timeout will result in a successful run with the investigation URL for people to go to and possibly run their playbook at a later stage manually to add the information as needed.
+Some investigations can take a lot of time and you do not want to have SOAR stuck for that long.

 Type: **investigate**
 Read only: **True**